wassimj/Topologic/README.md

 2. **Install Visual Studio Community 2017 with python and git**

 Download from https://visualstudio.microsoft.com/downloads/
-Make sure you check the box for Desktop Development with C++ Make sure you install the correct version of python Make sure you install git: https://www.oreilly.com/library/view/mastering-visual-studio/9781787281905/61432953-a0b3-4b16-b1fb-2636f7271582.xhtml#:~:text=To%20install%20the%20Git%20plugin,GitHub%20extension%20for%20Visual%20Studio.
+Make sure you check the box for Desktop Development with C++ (Windows category) Make sure you install the correct version of Python (Web Development category) Make sure you install git: https://www.oreilly.com/library/view/mastering-visual-studio/9781787281905/61432953-a0b3-4b16-b1fb-2636f7271582.xhtml#:~:text=To%20install%20the%20Git%20plugin,GitHub%20extension%20for%20Visual%20Studio.

 3. **Install cmake and cppyy**